curateteaching/digitalpedagogy/keywords/rhetoric.md

 ##Rhetoric as Digital Pedagogy/Digital Pedagogy as Rhetoric

-In the Western tradition, efforts to theorize and codify best practices in rhetoric (the best known example of which is Aristotle's _On Rhetoric_) lead fairly quickly to attempts to develop a curriculum for teaching rhetoric (most famously portrayed in the works of Cicero and Quintilian), which in turn became the foundations of teaching in the liberal arts tradition.
+In the Western tradition, efforts to theorize and codify best practices in rhetoric (the best known example of which is Aristotle's _On Rhetoric_) led fairly quickly to attempts to develop a curriculum for teaching rhetoric (most famously portrayed in the works of Cicero and Quintilian), which in turn became the foundations of teaching in the liberal arts tradition.
 In other words, "rhetoric" and "pedagogy" have always been intertwined.

 Rhetoric is a theory about how communication works, a method for analyzing texts and performances, and a heuristic for the production of effective oral, written, and visual communication.
 The provenance of rhetoric is the question of how knowledge can be made in the face of uncertainty or where multiple probabilities of potential meaning are at play.
 For example, we may all agree that a particular object is a table (there is no uncertainty there), but when we argue about where to put it, we are using rhetoric to define the possibilities and choose the best outcome.
-The key word in the preceding sentence, however is "argue" - rhetoric comes into play in the process of communication.
+The key word in the preceding sentence, however is "argue" -- rhetoric comes into play in the process of communication.
 We can analyze the argument over table-placement using rhetorical methods to evaluate the propositions suggested by those who are arguing, and we can use rhetoric to help craft a more persuasive argument if we are participants in the argument (it has also been suggested that design is an applied form of rhetoric, and as such it could also help make a better table, too).

 All choices about meaningful communication, regardless of medium, are effectively rhetorical choices and can be analyzed as such.
 Historically, the Humanities arise from the classical trivium of rhetoric, grammar, and logic; many contemporary humanities fields   continue to rely upon rhetorical theories and methods to carry out their work.
 Literary studies, for instance, uses rhetorical methods (directly derived from classical rhetoric) to analyze a broad range of texts (from novels and poems to film, animation, and digital works).
 Creative writers use rhetorical heuristics to craft texts.
 And researchers in all fields use rhetoric in the course of developing and performing scholarship itself.